Time signal: General broadcasters

-Bonneville International-owned news/talk station KSL (AM-FM) in Salt Lake City uses a "clang" that originates from the Nauvoo Bell on Temple Square in Salt Lake City which has been a staple on the station since the early 1960s.
+Bonneville International-owned news/talk station KSL (AM-FM) in Salt Lake City uses a "clang" that originates from the Nauvoo Bell on Temple Square, in Salt Lake City, which has been a staple on the station since the early 1960s.

-In Canada, the national English-language non-commercial CBC Radio One network has broadcast the daily National Research Council Time Signal since 5 November 1939; the simulcast occurs daily at 1pm Eastern Time.
+In Canada, the national English-language non-commercial CBC Radio One network broadcast the daily National Research Council Time Signal from 5 November 1939 until 9 October 2023.
+The simulcast would occur daily at 1pm Eastern Time.
 Its French-language counterpart, Radio-Canada, broadcasts a similar signal at noon.
 Vancouver radio station CKNW also broadcasts time signals, using a chime every half-hour.
 Time signals on CBC broadcasts may be delayed up to 3 seconds due to network processing delays between the local radio transmitter and the time signal origin in Ottawa.
 The CBC's predecessor, the Canadian National Railways Radio network, broadcast the time signal over its Ottawa station, CNRO (originally CKCH), at 9 pm daily and also on its Moncton station, CNRA, beginning in 1923.
 CNRA closed in 1931 but the broadcasts continued on CNRO when the station was acquired by the Canadian Radio Broadcasting Commission in 1933 and by the CBC in 1936 before going national in 1939.

 In Australia, many information-based radio stations broadcast time signals at the beginning of the hour, and a speaking clock service was also available until October 2019.
 However, the VNG dedicated time signal service has been discontinued.

 In Cuba, Radio Reloj is a radio station which has a time signal over news.
 Radio Reloj translates to Clock Radio.